berkeley-stat159/project-theta/README.md

 ## Instructions

+To generate paper please navigate to `paper` directory and `make all`.
+Follow the instructions below to reproduce/update analyses figures.

 ### Steps to run all analyses:

 __Note__: These steps, in particular `make all`, can take dozens of hours due